Pennsylvania Department of Health

 Initial comments:

-Based on an abbreviated complaint survey completed on April 16, 2025, it was determined Embassy of Tunkhannock was not in compliance with the following requirements of 42 Part 483 Subpart B Requirements for Long Term Care Facilities and the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a Revisit Survey completed on May 30, 2025, it was determined the Embassy of Tunkhannock corrected the federal deficiencies cited during the surveys of March 21, 2025 and April 16, 2025, under the requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care Facilities, but continued to be out of compliance with the following requirements of the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: